-Is there anything better than perfect guacamole and chips, or carrot sticks if you’re in paleo mode, at the end of the day alongside an icy margarita or beer to chase them down?
+Is there anything better than perfect guacamole and chips, or carrot sticks if you’re in grain-free mode, at the end of the day alongside an icy margarita or beer to chase them down?

 Not for me.

-Guacamole tastes like pure decadence and yet it is easily one of the healthiest snack foods around, since it is based on the lovely avocado with its glorious monounsaturated fats – the same found in olive oil.
+Guacamole tastes like pure decadence and yet it is easily one of the healthiest snack foods around, since it begins with the lovely avocado and its glorious monounsaturated fats – the same found in olive oil.

 Great guacamole is easy to make, and anyone can do it.

 My favorite recipe for this beloved chip dip and taco topper is incredibly simple.
 The focus is on the buttery richness of gently mashed, ripe avocados, amplified only with a touch of salt and lime, possibly a bit of green bell and jalepeño peppers, with a few onions and tomatoes stirred in.

 I’ve been to places where guacamole is made table-side, which I never quite understood.
 And I’ve seen recipes advising the addition of such aggressive spices as American chile powder (the dark kind used to make Super Bowl chile), which to me misses the point of guacamole, altogether.
 I have seen recipes advocating use of a blender, which is so wrong it makes my skin crawl.

 Don’t do those things.

-Problems in making great guac happen when people A) do not use perfectly ripe Haas avocados, and B) overthink their recipes.
+Problems in making great guac happen when people A) do not use perfectly ripe Haas avocados, and B) overcomplicate their recipes.

 YOU NEED FRESH, RIPE HAAS AVOCADOS